Highland High School (Anderson, Indiana): Marching Highlanders

 The Highland High School marching band was known as The Marching Highlanders.
 With a rich tradition of excellence, the Highlanders were known throughout the state for their unique uniforms and music.
 The Highlanders performed in full Scottish regalia, including kilts, plaids, and doublets.
 The Highlanders also had a bagpipe corps within their ranks, one of only a handful in United States high schools.

 As early as 1958, the Marching Highlanders began competing in the annual Indiana State Fair Band Day competition held in Indianapolis.
 From 1958 through 1975, the Highlanders were a presence and force to be reckoned with, earning the title of State Champion on three occasions.
 The Highlanders returned to the State Fair in 2004, and repeatedly proved their skills by earning the championship title in 2005, 2007, and 2009.
 In 2010, after consolidation, the Marching Highlanders performed as the Anderson High School Marching Highlanders and received championship 2019, and their recent win, 2025.

-Most Recent Win for the Highlanders

-The Anderson High school Marching Highlanders, consisting of 90 total members, got 1st place in their recent win with their show title "Scots and Soda" at the Citsa Indiana State Fair Band Day.
-This is their 8th time winning the title "State Fair Band Day Championship."

-"Scots and Soda" was directed by band directors Richard Geisler and Cordell Zehr.

-Their staff included Bagpipes: Denise James, Matthew Fullington, Elias Waymire.
-Woodwinds: Sarah Ralston, Cameron Lewis, Hailey Short.
-High/Mid Brass: Ryan Hourigan, Chase Wampler.
-Low Brass: Ryan Herris.
-Percussion/Sound: Dave Robbins, Conner Martin.
-Guard: Nikki Goodpaster, Aubrey Kressley, Lela Fox, Cene Dyson.
-Choreography: Becky Flatford.
-Administrative Assistant: Mary Beth Schoen.